LevinJ/SSD_tensorflow_VOC/README.md

 Batch normalization layers are added to the baseline model.
 They allowed us to use bigger learning rate and drastically reduced training time.

 ###  Drop out
 Drop out is also experimented in this project since we saw a large gap between training accuracy and testing accuracy.
-It turned out that dropout does narrowed the gap between train and test accuracy, but it also dampen the training accuracy.
+It turned out that dropout does narrow the gap between train and test accuracy, but it also dampen the training accuracy a lot.
 At the end, we end up with roughly the same test accuracy with or without dropout.

 ##  Training summary